mattrussell2/gradescope-autograder/README.md

 |--- assignments/               # ASSIGN_ROOT - "assignments" - path from repo root that holds the assignment folders themselves
 |   |--- my_first_assignment
 |       |--- testrunner.sh      # ASSIGN_AUTOGRADING_SUBFOLDER - "" - specifies path where autograding files for an assignment
-|       |--- testset.toml.      # are relative to the directory for that assignment -- THIS MUST BE THE SAME FOR ALL ASSIGNMENTS.
+|       |--- testset.toml       # are relative to the directory for that assignment -- THIS MUST BE THE SAME FOR ALL ASSIGNMENTS.
 |       |--- testset/
 |   |--- ...
 |   |--- assignment_n